Looking to get your hands dirty for a pumpkin or two? Here are the best pumpkin patches for PYO near London.

 - If you’re doing a spot of pumpkin carving do use the flesh you carve out.
 There are tonnes of pumpkin recipes online for inspiration.

-- Avoid the second half of half term week (w/c 25 October) if you can.
+- Avoid, if you can, the second half of half term week (w/c 23rd October) if you can.
 This is when pumpkin farms near London are at their busiest and crops at their lowest.

 Best Pumpkin Patches in London

 Basildon and Colchester

 Essex’s finest pumpkin field is not just a hit with locals, but with celebs too (Stacey

 Solomon, Denise Van Outen).
 It’s time to roll up your sleeves and get involved in this large muddy field littered with pumpkins galore.

 Or, you could just take the easy option and choose one of Foxes pre-selected pumpkins, all nice and clean and ready to be rehomed.

 Get there: Driving is advised, see website for directions.